F.A.Q's: Museum Trail

 A: The Museum Trail can begin after the water-line has been completed repaired and replaced.
-We expect the Trail to break ground in late 2017 or early 2018.
+The official ground breaking was held in July 2020 with an expected opening in Fall of 2020.

 Q: What is the current planned path for the entire Trail?

 A: The current plan for the Trail runs from High Street through the back of Belhaven Heights and Belhaven, with the paved section ending at the end of Laurel Street.
 The Trail will then become a signed bike “route” along Myrtle Street and onto Riverside Drive toward Museum Drive and ending near the entrance to the Mississippi's Children's Museum.